DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to configure the end portion of the hollow shaft of Kim to be press-fitted into an inner ring of the bearing, as disclosed by Yoshimura in order to fix the shaft to the bearing to allow pivoting, as taught by Yoshimura ([0021]).

-Re claim 2, Kim in view of Yoshimura discloses claim 1 as discussed above.
+Re claim 2, Kim in view of Yoshimura and Bilteryst discloses claim 1 as discussed above.
 Kim further discloses the alignment part is slidably coupled to the hollow portion of the hollow shaft 31 (figs 2-3 & above for claim 1, the alignment part will slide through the hollow portion, either easily or by force, in order to travel through the hollow portion).

-Re claim 4, Kim in view of Yoshimura discloses claim 1 as discussed above.
+Re claim 4, Kim in view of Yoshimura and Bilteryst discloses claim 1 as discussed above.
 Kim further discloses the coupling part is coupled to the hollow shaft 31 (figs 2-3 & above for claim 1).

 Kim is silent with respect to the coupling part is knurled.